More Diverse Search Results at Google?

 Filed: May 4, 2010

 Methods, systems, and apparatus, including computer programs encoded on a computer storage medium, for merging search results.
-In one aspect, a method combines search results responsive to a query that are obtained from a local search engine and a universal search engine such that the combined search results are ordered and presented in a way that emphasizes certain business entities in the results.
+In one aspect, a method combines search results responsive to a query that is obtained from a local search engine and a universal search engine such that the combined search results are ordered and presented in a way that emphasizes certain business entities in the results.

 Why Show the Local Result?